xydinesh/rails-travis-example/velocity/lab_0/README.md

-# Velocity 2014 Tutorial: Battle-tested Code without the Battle
+# Battle-tested Code without the Battle
 Welcome to the Velocity 2014 Tutorial: Battle-tested Code Without the Battle--Security Testing and Continuous Integration.
 For this workshop we will be working on two different Continuous Integration systems to show how to integrate security testing in a CI/CD environment.
 For the first half of the workshop we will be using Travis CI and for the second half of the workshop we will be using Jenkins.

 ## Requirements